Hudson Diversity Equity Inclusion Alliance

 Hudson DEI Alliance

-The Hudson DEI Alliance works in collaboration with our educational, business and faith communities under the Hudson Community Foundation.
+The Hudson DEI Alliance works in collaboration with our educational, business, and faith communities through a fund at the Hudson Community Foundation.